Outrage pours over video showing dog chained to top of cage on I-95

-Flagler County authorities are currently investigating a video that surfaced on Facebook showing a dog chained to the top of a cage that was traveling south on I-95 headed toward Flagler.
+Flagler County authorities are currently investigating a video that surfaced on Facebook showing a dog chained to the top of a cage that was traveling south on Interstate 95 headed toward Flagler.

 The video was posted on Wednesday in the Facebook page "Swip*Swap*Palm*Coast*FL."
 It's quickly gaining traction within the community with more than 2,000 shares and nearly 122,000 views as of 1:30 p.m.
 Thursday.